Introduction to the University

 |Master of Fine Arts||Master of Social Work|

-The Graduate School is one of four academic divisions of the University.
-The other divisions are the colleges of Arts and Sciences, Business and Technology, and Education and Human Services.
+The Graduate School is one of five academic divisions of the University.
+The other divisions are the College of Science, Engineering and Agriculture, the College of Humanities, Social Sciences and Arts, the College of Business, and the College of Education and Human Services.

-The College of Business and Technology contains the departments of Accounting, Economics, and Finance; Business Administration and Management Information Systems; Industrial Engineering and Technology; and Marketing and Management.
+The College of Business contains the departments of Accounting and Finance; Business Administration and Management Information Systems; and Marketing and Management.

 The College of Education and Human Services comprises the departments of Counseling; Curriculum and Instruction; Educational Leadership; Health and Human Performance; Psychology and Special Education; and Social Work.

-Within these three colleges, major disciplines at the master’s level are accounting, agricultural sciences; agriculture education; applied criminology; art; art of teaching; biological sciences; broadfield sciences; business administration; chemistry; computer science; counseling; curriculum and instruction*; early childhood education; economics; educational administration; educational technology; English; finance; health, kinesiology, and sports studies; higher education; history; interdisciplinary studies; management; marketing; mathematics; music; physics; political science; psychology; reading; secondary education; social work; sociology; Spanish; special education; technology management; theatre; and training and development.
+Within these four colleges, major disciplines at the master’s level are accounting, agricultural sciences; agriculture education; applied criminology; art; art in teaching; biological sciences; broadfield sciences; business administration; chemistry; computer science; counseling; early childhood education; educational administration; educational technology; English; elementary education; finance; global E-learning; health, kinesiology, and sports studies; higher education; history; interdisciplinary studies; management; marketing; mathematics; music; physics; political science; psychology; reading; secondary education; social work; sociology; Spanish; special education; technology management; theatre.

 Major areas of study leading to a doctoral degree include counseling; educational administration; educational psychology; English; and supervision, curriculum, and instruction-elementary education; and supervision, curriculum, and instruction-higher education.